Finding oil and gas

 Airborne surveys

 Activity: Airborne surveys are carried out by fixed wing aircraft or helicopters flying approximately 300 metres above the ground.
-In the aircraft there are computers that take readings of the earth’s magnetic and gravity signals.
+In the aircraft, computers take readings of the earth’s magnetic and gravity signals.
 This gives the petroleum companies information about the potential for further studies.

 Impacts: Short term noise but no significant impacts.